Fully Subsidised Scheme

 led by Dani Faraji

-Takht seeks to make the closely held traditions of diverse cultural identities accessible to broad audiences by developing the stories told by elders into impactful documentaries.
-This is an innovative project for Dani and her team, who have been learning about videography and studio use with the support of Photosynthesis.
+Takht sought to make the closely held traditions of diverse cultural identities accessible to broad audiences by developing the stories told by elders into impactful documentaries.
+This was an innovative project for Dani Faraji and her team, who have developed videography and studio use skills with the support of Photosynthesis.
+Dani is a trustee of the Kia Ora Academy: a non-profit that runs in-person and online events that foster a sense of community and lifelong learning.

 Their support in equitably lowering barriers and making fine art and visual storytelling accessible for everyone is gratefully acknowledged.